Quick Recap On NYC Rent Stabilized Apartments

 Why do people assume Rent Stabilized apartments are cheap?
 It's probably because the term is similar to 'Rent Controlled' apartments where the monthly rent is insanely low.
 Today, it is safe to say that rent controlled apartments are an urban legend and don't exist.
 Don't bother looking for one because it'll take too long.
 The terminology of 'Rent Stabilized' and 'Rent Controlled' sound similar and both are combined together on the same NYC government official documented Factsheet.

 What Proof Is There That Apartments Are Rent Stabilized?

-Property managers/management companies who control a lot of rental buildings do advertise whether an apartment is rent stabilized right on their websites.
+Property managers/management companies who control a lot of rental buildings do advertise whether an apartment is rent stabilized directly on their websites.
 It is not a frequent occurrence but it happens enough to warrant keeping an eye out for them.
-At Transparentcity, the main goal is connecting renters to no broker fee buildings that are run by management companies to save on the broker fee but we will also track if an apartment is rent stabilized to further benefit the renter.
-Here are 3 example property managers who place notes on their websites advertising rent stabilized apartments which we use as proof before tracking them as rent stabilized on Transparentcity.
+Even though the initiative at Transparentcity is to connect renters directly to management companies to save on the broker fee, we will track highly sought after tidbits such as rent stabilization to further benefit the renter.
+We list a few example property managers who place notes on their websites advertising rent stabilized apartments which we use as proof before tracking them as rent stabilized on Transparentcity.
 Not only are these apartments rent stabilized but they are also no broker fee apartment buildings meaning if you go directly to the property manager, you are able to score a rent stabilized apartment AND pay no broker fees!
 Save yourself a few thousand dollars in fees AND lock in very minimal rent increases year over year!
 What stands out is the fact that the rent for each of these apartments is in fact at market rates.
 As mentioned before, rent stabilized apartments are by no means "cheap".